udacity/create-your-own-adventure/english/alone/alone.md

 Kristy sees the same stranger from the night with a sharp knife in hand.

 Stranger starts running towards Kristy and Kristy starts to sprint.

+Stranger swings his knife towards Kristy and Kristy hits a rock and miss the swinging knife.